github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches.md

 Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.

 You always create a branch from an existing branch.
 Typically, you might create a new branch from the default branch of your repository.
 You can then work on this new branch in isolation from changes that other people are making to the repository.
 A branch you create to build a feature is commonly referred to as a feature branch or topic branch.
-For more information, see "[Creating and deleting branches within your repository](/articles/creating-and-deleting-branches-within-your-repository/)."
+For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)."

 You can also use a branch to publish a {% data variables.product.prodname_pages %} site.
-For more information, see "[About {% data variables.product.prodname_pages %}](/articles/what-is-github-pages)."
+For more information, see "[AUTOTITLE](/pages/getting-started-with-github-pages/about-github-pages)."

 You must have write access to a repository to create a branch, open a pull request, or delete and restore branches in a pull request.
-For more information, see "[Access permissions on {% data variables.product.prodname_dotcom %}](/github/getting-started-with-github/access-permissions-on-github)."
+For more information, see "[AUTOTITLE](/get-started/learning-about-github/access-permissions-on-github)."

 ## About the default branch